Asbestos Management Surveys

 When should an Asbestos Management Survey be conducted?

 Since 2002 it has been a legal requirement of asbestos regulations to manage asbestos within commercial premises and the common parts of residential blocks built before 2000, and a survey will often be required in the first instance to locate and assess its condition, in order that it can then be effectively managed.
 In 2002 The Control of Asbestos at Work Regulations (CAW 2002) came into force, now superseded by The Control of Asbestos Regulations 2012 (CAR 2012).
 If asbestos containing materials are identified during the Management Survey, then Reinspection Surveys should be undertaken at regular intervals (annually) to monitor the condition of the asbestos and manage it effectively to ensure it does not pose a risk to occupants.
-An Asbestos Management Survey should be conducted before any renovation or demolition work is carried out on a building.
-It should also be conducted at regular intervals to ensure that any asbestos that is present remains in good condition and does not pose a risk to the occupants.

 How is an Asbestos Management Survey conducted?